by Franz J. Sauer

 At first, getting the car into Goodwood was slow—BMW Classic didn’t push hard enough for the “non-factory” project.
 It wasn’t until Prince Leopold of Bavaria personally intervened in the UK that accreditation came through, faster than expected.
 With combined efforts, the car was completed in time to run at the legendary hillclimb, and Christian Nell was awarded the Upper Austrian Craftsman Award for the restoration.

 Then there’s the mint-green BMW 328, a car particularly close to Nell’s heart.
 “It’s an absolute rarity to get a completely original car.
 This one was built in 1937, passed through various hands until 1960, then was de-registered and stored somewhere.”
-When a client came to pick up parts for his 507—by then, Nell was running a thriving, meticulously stocked online shop for historic BMW parts, with over 2,500 items in inventory that many thought impossible to find—he casually mentioned having a rare 328 “sitting around.”
+When a client came for 507 parts—by then, Nell ran a thriving online shop with over 2,500 hard-to-find BMW items—he casually mentioned a rare 328 ‘sitting around.’
 Nell’s interest was piqued, as one might expect given the desires of the classic car community.

 When the first photos arrived, interest quickly turned into sheer excitement.
 A year and a half later, the car officially and physically entered Casa Nell.
 During the holidays, Christian and his son disassembled the car down to its smallest components, uncovering a treasure trove of originality with brushes and fine tools.
 BMW certified the authenticity of the vehicle, and an astounding 95 percent of the original wooden chassis was preserved.
 “We took our obsession with originality so far that every one of the 680 screws, every clamp—everything—was kept as original as possible.
 Disassembled, cleaned, reassembled.
 To me, that is sustainability.”

 Christian Nell’s obsession with originality should not be reduced to the form, color, or mere functionality of parts.
 It runs much deeper.
-If only round-head screws were used in cars until 1950, then a 1937 328 does not get a newer screw, even if it would hold just as well.
-Or: when ordering a wiring harness for the car, if the delivered linen-wrapped cables are only original at the ends, they are immediately returned.
+If cars used only round-head screws until 1950, a 1937 328 gets no newer screw, even if it would hold.
+Similarly, wiring harnesses that are original only at the ends are immediately returned.
 “I had kilometers of original-spec hoses made, even though I only needed a fraction.
 But anything less wouldn’t do—the rest now sits in my attic and will someday be burned with me.
 Need some?”

 A favorite project of Christian Nell (pictured above at the wheel): the mint-green 1937 BMW 328, decommissioned in 1960, with almost all of its original parts still intact.